JoepHZ/game/README.md

 It's just a game.

 # Controls:
-Left arrow: Move to the left
+Left arrow: Move to the left\n
-Right arrow: Move to the right
+Right arrow: Move to the right\n
-Left click: Shoot a ball
+Left click: Shoot a ball\n

 # How to win
 Get a score of 420 points.